 The answer to these questions depends on a variety of factors, including your target score and how comfortable you already are with the test material.
 There’s no reason to torture yourself with endless studying if your scores are already in the right range for your top choice schools.
 On the other hand, if you're still pretty far away from the scores you want, you may have to work harder than you think.

-In this guide, I'll show you how to figure out how much you need to improve, how many hours you need to spend to get there, and how you should build a study schedule before your next real test.
+In this guide, I'll show you how to figure out how much you need to improve, how many hours you need to spend to get there, and how you should build a study schedule before your next real ACT.

-Step One: Find Your Target Score
+Step 1: Find Your ACT Target Score

 The easiest way to determine a target score is to Google your top choice school and “ACT scores.”
 You should be able to find a 25th percentile score and a 75th percentile score for the school.
 The range between the two represents the scores of the middle 50 percent of admitted students.